strayMat/causal-ml-course/slides/event_studies.typ

       Minimize some distance between the treated and the controls.
     ]

     #only(4)[
-      🤓 This is called a balancing estimator: kind of Inverse Probability Weighting @wager2024causal[chapter 7] ]
+      🤓 This is called a balancing estimator: kind of Inverse Probability Weighting.

+      Cf.  @wager2024causal[chapter 7] for details on balancing estimators.
+    ]
   ][
     #figure(image("img/event_studies/scm_weighted_average.png", width: 100%))